olimah/yahooticker/README.md

 Note that the call may fail, when the exchange is closed.

-5. Version History
+5. Version History:
-yahooticker V 0.1 was released on 11.25.2017
+yahooticker V 0.1 was released on 12.26.2017